-A breast core biopsy is where a special needle (or probe) is inserted into the breast to take a small sample of breast tissue from an area of concern so that it can be sent to a laboratory for testing.
-It is done using local anaesthetic to numb the breast in the area that is being biopsied.
-An abnormality may have been identified on a scan or X-ray image or may have been felt as a lump.
+A breast core biopsy is where a special needle is inserted into the breast to take a small sample of breast tissue from an area of concern, so that it can be sent to a laboratory for testing.

-Generally no preparation is needed.
-You should bring any recent breast imaging (mammograms and/or ultrasounds) and reports for the doctor performing the procedure to review before doing the biopsy.
+Generally, no preparation is needed.
+You should bring any recent breast imaging (mammograms and/or ultrasounds) and reports for the doctor carrying out the procedure to review before doing the biopsy.

-Do not wear talcum powder or deodorant on the day of the biopsy as these can mimic or imitate calcium spots in the breast which makes it harder for the radiologist to identify the abnormality that requires biopsy.
-You might consider the clothes you wear on the day so you only need to remove clothes from the upper part of your body.
+Do not wear talcum powder or deodorant on the day of the biopsy, as these can look like calcium spots (‘chalk’) on the breast X-ray.
+This makes it harder for the radiologist to identify the abnormality that requires biopsy.
+It is better to wear a two-piece outfit, so you only need to undress from the waist up.

 The skin of the breast is washed with antiseptic and then a very fine needle is used to give local anaesthetic to numb the breast in the area for biopsy.
 The local anaesthetic stings for only a few seconds when it is being given, and after this the area will be numb.

-A small nick or cut is made in the skin and the biopsy needle is gently inserted into the breast.
-Several samples are taken.
+A small cut (approximately 2 mm) is made in the skin and the biopsy needle is gently inserted into the breast.
+Several small samples are taken.
 When each sample is taken there is a clicking noise, and you may have a feeling of pressure in the breast where the sample is taken.
-The biopsy procedure may sometimes feel uncomfortable but is not usually painful because of the local anaesthetic that has been given.
+The biopsy procedure may sometimes feel uncomfortable, but is not usually painful because of the local anaesthetic that has been given.

 The area that has been biopsied may feel a little tender for several days and there is usually some bruising.
-If the biopsy area is painful you can take paracetamol.
-Aspirin is not recommended because it thins the blood and can increase bruising or bleeding at the biopsy site.
-You should avoid vigorous physical exercise or heavy lifting for 24 hours after the procedure as this may make the bruising worse.
+If the biopsy area is painful, you can take simple pain killers; for example, paracetamol.
+Medicines containing aspirin are not recommended, because aspirin thins the blood and can increase bruising or bleeding at the biopsy site.
+You should avoid vigorous physical exercise or heavy lifting for 24 hours after the procedure, as this may make the bruising worse.

-The small nick or cut that was made for the biopsy usually heals over in a few days and you will have a tiny scar less than 5mm in size that will be barely visible once healed.
+The small skin cut that was made for the biopsy usually heals over in a few days and you will have a tiny scar less than 5 mm in size that will be barely visible once healed.

 The time taken for the procedure varies according to how the biopsy is done.
-For example, an ultrasound guided core biopsy may take only 20 minutes.
-A mammographic guided core biopsy (also called a “stereotactic”) may take up to an hour.
+For example, an ultrasound-guided core biopsy may take only 20 minutes.
+A mammography-guided core biopsy (also called a ‘stereotactic breast biopsy’) may take up to an hour.